wp-plugins/genesis-js-no-js/readme.txt

 == Description ==

+This plugin is only useful if you're using a child theme of the <a href="http://genesis-theme-framework.com/">Genesis Theme</a>.

 Adds a `no-js` body class to the front-end, and a script on `genesis_before` which immediately changes the class to `js` if JavaScript is enabled.
 This is how WP does things on the back-end, to allow different styles for the same elements depending if JavaScript is active or not.

 == Installation ==